charlesghost/GTH-London-OCA/README.md

 # GTH-London-OCA
-Project submission for the `Global Travel Hackathon in London, by OCA`.
+Project submission for the `Global Travel Hackathon in London, by Team OCA`.

-**OCA Stands for Obessive, Compulsing Assistant.
+**Welcome to LoveJoy.
 It is a voice assistant application aimed to help users with Mental health issues while travelling.**

 ![Add a screenshot from your project.
 For example the main website page.](https://raw.githubusercontent.com/Global-Travel-Hackathon/GTH-Location-TeamName/master/screenshots/Global-Travel-Hackathon-image.png)